SteveTheGamemaker/YouHaveToBurnTheRope/README.md

 - Special thanks to Kian Bashiri for creating the original game and for inspiring so many with its humor and charm.
 - Gratitude to the GameMaker community for their incredible support and resources, which made this project possible.

+## Disclaimer

+This project is a fan-made remake of You Have to Burn the Rope by Kian Bashiri.
+The original ActionScript code was referenced for accuracy, as SWF files are naturally accessible, but the original creator has not explicitly licensed their work for public use.
+This remake is shared in the spirit of tribute and respect.

+No rights are claimed over the original game, and this project is not licensed for commercial use.
+If you are the original creator and have any concerns, please reach out, and I will address them promptly.

 ---

 For more information on *You Have to Burn the Rope*, visit the [Wikipedia page](https://en.wikipedia.org/wiki/You_Have_to_Burn_the_Rope), or play the [original game on Kongregate](https://www.kongregate.com/games/Mazapan/you-have-to-burn-the-rope).